Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-func-approx.rst

     slope[0], offset[0], slope[1], offset[1], ... slope[2^TP_COARSE_BITS - 1], offset[2^TP_COARSE_BITS - 1]

 A single lookup will require `sizeof(TT_DATA) * 2 * 2^TP_COARSE_BITS` bytes of memory.
 For performance reasons, a duplicate of the lookup is created by the `func_approx` graph.
-Configurations for AIE-ML with a data type of `int16` or `bfloat16` will use the AI Engine API for improved parallel lookups.
+Configurations for AIE-ML or AIE-MLv2 devices with a data type of `int16` or `bfloat16` will use the AI Engine API for improved parallel lookups.
 However, this requires an additional duplication within each lookup table.
 This duplication will be done within the graph but must be accounted for when calculating the memory required for the provided lookup tables.
 Users must provide the lookup table, without any duplication, as a constructor argument to the graph.

 Input Domain Modes